-I love a tender, flavorful taco meat.
+Tender, flavorful Instant Pot Mini - Pork Carnitas are a taco meat, burrito filling, or whatever you want them to be!
 Carnitas are my favorite because they are easy to make and so delicious!
-This next recipe in my continuing “Mini Series” for the 3 quart electric pressure cooker I’m sharing is my recipe for Instant Pot Mini – Pork Carnitas.
+This next recipe in my continuing "Mini Series" for the 3 quart electric pressure cooker I'm sharing is my recipe for a 3 quart pressure cooker Pork Carnitas.

 Instant Pot Mini - Pork Carnitas

-Carnitas means “little meats” in Spanish.
+Carnitas means "little meats" in Spanish.
 The dish is usually braised with oil, or lard, and are often crispy (I prefer less crispy, but you can crisp them under the broiler).
-Use them for tacos, burritos, on a salad, or whatever you want!
+Use Instant Pot Mini - Pork Carnitas for tacos, burritos, on a salad, or whatever you want!
 The Instant Pot® makes it really easy to make carnitas tender and full of flavor.
 They cook from start to finish in under an hour!

 The best cut of meat to use to make Instant Pot Mini - Pork Carnitas is a pork shoulder.
 It comes out very tender and has lots of flavor.
 One tip for making a smaller quantity for your 3 quart pressure cooker is to use Country Style Ribs, which are just pork shoulder cut in strips!
 You can often buy these in smaller quantities than a pork shoulder/butt roast.